thomasyu1000/yu2019_thesis/README.md

 # Code for Yu, Thomas (2019), "A Model of Countercyclical Macroprudential Policy"

 Undergraduate honors thesis at the University of Chicago.
+[Link to paper](https://www.thomas-yu.com/files/YuThomas_HonorsThesis.pdf).

 This code develops a quantitative DSGE model featuring a social cost of debt, which can be addressed with either a debt tax or a capital requirement on financial intermediaries that responds countercyclically to aggregate debt and output.
 IRFs are plotted to observe the economy's response to a productivity shock and capital quality shock.